PMSchulze/NLP-benchmarking/data_preparation/README.md

 In order to ensure that training of *BERT* (for which we use *TextDatasetForNextSentencePrediction*) is similar to training of *RoBERTa* and *GPT-2*, we use the same portions of the data for short- and long-range dependencies (corresponding to the previously generated  *wiki_train_linebyline_short* and *wiki_train_linebyline_long*, respectively).

-The only step that we perform in the following is to put each sentence of a document on a separate line and separate documents with a blank line; this is the expected format of TextDatasetForNextSentencePrediction.
+The only step that we perform in the following is to put each sentence of a document on a separate line and separate documents with a blank line; this is the expected format of *TextDatasetForNextSentencePrediction*.
 For *wiki_train_nextsentence_long.txt* we will then specify *block_size=512* and for *wiki_train_nextsentence_short.txt* we set *block_size=512* when instantiating the object of type *TextDatasetForNextSentencePrediction* (this occurs directly before we start pretraining *BERT*, i.e., in the pretraining script).

 ```
 from utils_data_preparation import prepare_nextsentence